AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - ~~Move to PWA to accommodate better the content~~ *[Implemented on 2020-05-16]*
 - ~~Add animations to page loading~~  *[Implemented on 2020-05-16]*
 - ~~Add an offline mode~~  *[Implemented on 2020-05-16]*
+- Add Hotjar to know the user
+- Move to i18n instead of hardcoded text
+- Create specific page for every project
 - Generate Lighthouse badges from Github Actions and update the correct files in repository
 - Add micro animations to entire portfolio
 - Add a `build date`/`last updated on` string on page